 Tip 1: put your phone on airplane mode.
 This way the battery will last longer.
 Tip 2: In the evening you want to put on a clean outfit.
 Since it won’t get dirty, you can put on the outfit from the night before every day.
 That way, you don’t drag along any unnecessary luggage.

 How to go on the Lost City hike in Colombia

-It is only possible to go on the Lost City hike in Colombia with a prrofessional guide and organization.
+It is only possible to go on the Lost City hike in Colombia with a professional guide and organization.
 And that’s a good thing.
-This way, the safety of visitors, nature and local people is guaranteed (you walk through the jungle for a few days) and the flow of tourists is regulated.
+This way, the safety of visitors, nature and local people is guaranteed, and the flow of tourists is regulated.
 I myself chose Osprey Expeditions because of the small-scale character, the professional service and the sustainable collaborations with local parties.
 You can choose from a 4 or 5 day Lost City hike, with the 4 day hike being done the most.

 About Osprey Expeditions

 Osprey Expeditions is a renowned travel agency that offers different tours in Colombia and Venezuela.
 All tours are dedicated to nature, interaction with the local population, outdoor and unforgettable experiences.
 Curious about Osprey Expeditions?
 Then take a look at the website.
 You can also follow them on instagram and facebook.